 Sand removed and hand stripping of bunker face Sod begins

-Sod removal continues & re-used on course wh
+Sod removal continues & re-used on course where needed

 Stripping and stockpiling topsoil for later use on mounds